Moradabad Uttar Pradesh, India Travel Guide

 Moradabad does not have dedicated beach or pool clubs.
 Recreational swimming is confined to hotel facilities.

-Consider quiet strolls in public parks like Gandhi Park or Eco-Park for a dose of urban green space and relaxation.
+Consider quiet strolls in city parks like Gandhi Park or Eco-Park for a dose of urban green space and relaxation.

-For serious yoga and meditation, Rishikesh, known as the 'Yoga Capital of the World,' is the closest and most renowned destination.
+For serious yoga and meditation, Rishikesh, referred to as the 'Yoga Capital of the World,' is the closest and most renowned destination.

 Haridwar, a major Hindu pilgrimage site, offers spiritual solace and traditional practices.